 We talk a lot about how to successfully work virtually and have remote project teams.
 There are lots of blog posts and articles touting the benefit of working remotely.
 We have more online tools than ever that can help us get the job done but simply having cool, online chat rooms and daily remote stand-ups doesn’t guarantee your remote team will be more productive or successful.
-In a recent paper by Martin Hoegl and Miriam Muethel, they discovered that the main key to a successful virtual project team is how the team enables shared leadership.
+In an article by Martin Hoegl and Miriam Muethel, they discovered that the main key to a successful virtual project team is how the team enables shared leadership.
 This paper hit the nail on the head that virtual teams are their own beast and need to stop being compared to co-located teams, especially when it comes to team leaders and leadership within the team.

 Hoegl and Muethel found that virtual teams with team leaders who “proactively shared decision making authority” and “team members who…demonstrated high levels of shared leadership” generate better work by reducing product development time and decrease the number of defects and rework.
 However, they found that this is not common practice and that many companies end up pulling back their number of virtual teams due to the lack of leadership and productivity of the team since “team leaders tend to underestimate their teams’ willingness to share leadership…hinder[ing] leadership effectiveness in virtual teams” so that the benefit of virtual teams are not achieved.